integratop/gitlab-org-charts-mirror/doc/advanced/external-gitaly/_index.md

 Set up an [external Gitaly](https://docs.gitlab.com/administration/gitaly/configure_gitaly/) or [external Gitaly Cluster (Praefect)](https://docs.gitlab.com/administration/gitaly/praefect/).
-You must provide the Gitaly token and GitLab Shell secret from your Chart installation as part of those steps:
+You must provide the Gitaly token and GitLab Shell secret from your chart installation as part of those steps:

 ```shell
 # Get the GitLab Shell secret